Bandwidth/php-bandwidth-examples/README.md

 - Depending on how the callback is implemented some application records may take time to appear in the interface.

+- PHP's sleep/1 is added in multiple areas, this while commented for the examples use case, should be leveraged with how you build your applications.
+For more, you will find the sleep timeouts in application.json

 These examples require: